openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_config-identity.rst

    The way that you create a Networking endpoint entry depends on whether you are using the SQL or the template catalog driver:

-   -  If you use the *SQL driver*, run the following command with the specified region (``$REGION``), IP address of the Networking server (``$IP``), and service ID (``$NEUTRON_SERVICE_ID``, obtained in the previous step).
+   -  If you are using the *SQL driver*, run the following command with the specified region (``$REGION``), IP address of the Networking server (``$IP``), and service ID (``$NEUTRON_SERVICE_ID``, obtained in the previous step).